dotnet/docs/docs/standard/net-standard.md

 - Platform-unsupported exceptions at run time

   The .NET Standard exposes platform-specific APIs.
 Your code might compile without errors and appear to be portable to any platform even if it isn't portable.
-When it runs on a platform that doesn’t have an implementation for a given API, you get runtime errors.
+When it runs on a platform that doesn’t have an implementation for a given API, you get run-time errors.

-  **Solution in .NET 5:** The .NET 5 SDK includes analyzers and code fixers that are enabled by default.
+  **Solution in .NET 5:** The .NET 5 SDK includes code analyzers that are enabled by default.
 The platform compatibility analyzer detects unintentional use of APIs that aren't supported on the platforms you intend to run on.
 For more information, see [Platform compatibility analyzer](analyzers/platform-compat-analyzer.md).

 ### .NET Standard not deprecated